 - Use a consistent process for performing risk assessments; and

-- Have user friendly guidance for delegating risk assessments to less experience employees.
+- Have user-friendly guidance for delegating risk assessments to less experienced employees.

 The elements of a risk matrix are:

 - Usually in a 5x5 grid, though it can be larger or smaller by 1;

 - Generally organized by colors (usually three) to indicate Acceptable Level of Safety;

 - Specific criteria for each level of severity;

 - Specific criteria for each level of probability; and